The best places to eat in the Malaga area depends on your own personal choice. Here are some suggestions

 Tuna Steak – Filete de atún

 This Tuna steak was done very lightly and served with chips and Padron spicy green peppers.
-The Padron peppers are a great tapas and you can find them anywhere in any places to eat in Spain.
+The Padron peppers are great tapas and you can find them anywhere in any places to eat in Spain.

 Cod with Prawns and Clams – Bacalao con Langostinos y Almejas